mrdbourke/tensorflow-deep-learning/README.md

 * Upload solutions for exercises (probably livestream the creation of these after course launch)

 ## Log
+* 16 Jun 2021 - add annotations for uncertainty and future predictions in time series notebook, next is turkey problem
 * 14 Jun 2021 - add annotations for ensembling, begin on prediction intervals
 * 10 Jun 2021 - finished annotations for N-BEATS algorithm, now onto ensembling/prediction intervals
 * 9 Jun 2021 - add annotations for N-BEATS algorithm implementation for time series notebook